 In celebration of the arrival of fall, bake Easy Pumpkin Muffins with a Cream Cheese and Nutella Swirl.
 Fluffy and decadent, these oil-free pumpkin muffins are a brilliant autumnal breakfast that won’t last long.
 Makes 12 muffins.

-It still doesn’t feel like fall in Dallas, but these muffins transported me to cooler days.
+While it still doesn’t feel like fall in Dallas, these muffins transported me to cooler days.

 If nothing else, I will continue chowing down on them until they give me hope our seasonal change isn’t too far off.